MSc in Applied Mathematics

 The part time mode of study follows the same schedule as the full time programme but is completed over 24 months instead of 12.
 It consists of 8 modules plus a research project.
 Part time students normally take 4 modules in the first year and 4 in the second, along with the research project.

-Information about the modules can be found in the course handbook (up to date course handbooks are avaiable on the current MSc students pages).
+Information about the modules can be found in the course handbook (up to date course handbooks are available on the current MSc students pages).

 Each module has 2-3 hours of lectures each week and these are scheduled between 09:00-18:00 Monday-Friday.
 View an example timetable for MSc in Applied Mathematics.

 The days spent in College is dependent on module selection.
-Attendance at lectures is compulsory and the part time mode of study is not suitable for those who are looking for a distance learning course.
+Attendance at lectures is compulsory and the part time mode of study is not suitable for those who are looking for a distance learning course or evening study.

 Part time students are examined in the courses taken for that academic year.
 All exams are held in the summer exam period, including for any modules taken during the autumn term.
 The exam period is usually during the first few weeks of May.